mandarc64/UrbanNest/README.md

 ## Contributing
 Contributions to the UrbanNest project are welcome!
 If you have suggestions or improvements, please feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for more details.

 ## Project Link
 You can view the project at: [https://urbannest.pages.dev/](https://urbannest.pages.dev/)